DarkSword26/Sword-App/README.md

-# ⚔️ Darksword Exploit for iOS 26
+# ⚔️ Darksword Exploit for iOS 26 - iOS 26.5

 A modern Darksword Exploit jailbreak solution for **iOS 26 – iOS 26.5** devices.